 - Amerisleep has a slowly sinking into the mattress feel, while Purple has a unique feel that is both firm and pressure-relieving at the same time

-- Amerisleep has a celliant cover
+- Amerisleep has a celliant cover, while Purple has a more standard cover.

 You can see from the picture below in general what the layers of the Purple mattress look like.
 Here’s a breakdown: